 A liquid is corrosive if it:

 - Has a pH less than or equal to 2, or

 - Has a pH greater than or equal to 12.5, or

-- Corrodes steel at a specified rate
+- Corrodes steel at a specified rate.

-There are 40 chemicals on the federal toxicity characteristic list (the “D list”), each with a unique waste code.
-Examples are heavy metals, pesticides, and organic chemicals.
+Toxic wastes are harmful or fatal when ingested or absorbed.
+When toxic wastes are land-disposed, contaminated liquid may leach from the waste and pollute groundwater.
+There are 40 chemicals on the federal toxicity characteristic list (the “D list”) (see WAC 173-303-090(8)(c)), each with a unique waste code.
 If your waste contains one of these 40 chemicals at a concentration equal to or greater than the threshold level, you must use the waste code that corresponds with that chemical.
-See the list at WAC 173-303-090.

 The Toxicity Characteristic Leaching Procedure (TCLP) is a laboratory test that measures the likelihood toxic chemicals will leach out of a waste in landfill conditions.
 If the waste exceeds threshold TCLP levels for characteristic chemicals, the waste is a dangerous waste.
 Learn how to choose an analytical laboratory to test waste.